jizhang/jizhang.github.com/source/_posts/2022-07-24-add-typescript-support-to-vue-2-project.md

 ## Check types during development and build

-As mentioned above, the `transpileOnly` option tells `ts-loader` to skip type check so as to speed up the bundling process, but obviously drops the benifit of static types.
+As mentioned above, the `transpileOnly` option tells `ts-loader` to skip type check so as to speed up the bundling process, but obviously drops the benifit of static typing.
 Though IDEs like VS Code + Volar will identify the problems during development, we still need to check types when someone is not using an IDE, or before a pull request is merged.
 For this purpose, we shall add other two tools:

 ```
 yarn add -D fork-ts-checker-webpack-plugin@^7.2.13 vue-tsc@^0.39.0